 London – Bogota

 You can stroll around Plaza Bolívar featuring the famous statue of Simón Bolívar and the cathedral – worth going inside to view over four centuries’ worth of liturgical and ornamental objects.
 Next comes the Capilla del Sagrario and Museo Botero, offering masterpieces by Picasso, Renoir, Dalí, Matisse, Monet and Giacometti.
-The Museo de Oro features nearly 34,000 gold and 20,000 artefacts in stone, ceramic and precious stones from the Quimbaya, Calima, Tairona, Sinu, Muisca, Tolima, Tumaco and Magdalena cultures.
+The Museo de Oro is another stop on your tour, featuring nearly 34,000 gold and 20,000 artefacts in stone, ceramic and precious stones from the Quimbaya, Calima, Tairona, Sinu, Muisca, Tolima, Tumaco and Magdalena cultures.

-Stay: Two nights in a standard room at the Movich Chico 97
+Stay: Two nights in a double room at Movich Chico 97 – bed & breakfast

 Villa de Leyva

 Now you head north across the central savannah and Colombia’s dazzling flower plantations.
-You’ll stop off to marvel at a phenomenal piece of engineering – a cathedral built entirely from salt from nearby mines – before arriving at Villa de Layva.
-Here you’ll be staying in a carefully converted colonial mansion originally built in 1860, giving you the chance to amble around the untouched colonial town.
+You’ll stop off to marvel at a phenomenal piece of engineering – a cathedral built entirely from salt from nearby mines – before arriving at beautiful Villa de Leyva.
+Here you’ll be staying in a carefully converted home originally built in the 16th century and fabulously located within the historic centre of this untouched colonial town.

-Your half day tour will take you around the archaeological centre at El Infiernito, the Fossil Museum – where a 120,000,000 year old kronosaurus fossil was discovered – and the nearby Convento del Sante Ecce Homo founded by the Dominicans in 1620.
+Your half day tour will take you to cultural attractions such as the Colonial Art Museum, the Monastery and Convent del Carmen and the Museum of Maestro Acuna.
+You’ll also be shown around the archaeological centre at El Infiernito, home to around 30 stone columns dating back to the pre-Hispanic era, as well as the Fossil Museum where a 120 million-year-old kronosaurus fossil was discovered.
+The nearby Convento del Sante Ecce Homo, founded by the Dominicans in 1620, concludes your tour.

-Stay: Two nights in a standard room at Posada de San Antonio.
+Stay: Two nights in a double room at Casa Terra – bed & breakfast

-Stay: Two nights in a standard room at La Nube.
+Stay: Three nights in a double room at La Nube – bed & breakfast

 Cartagena conjures up notions of pirates, Spanish gold and fortified city walls with cannons facing out to sea.
 It’s a largely accurate picture; today Cartagena is a treasure house of civil, religious, military and governmental buildings dating back to the colonial period.
 The city deserves its place on the UNESCO World Heritage List and you’ll tour spectacular places like Monasterio and Iglesia de La Popa with its stunning 360º views over the city, ocean and port.